drewjcooper/EntityFramework.Docs/entity-framework/ef6/modeling/designer/edmx-file-format/entity-framework-ssdl-specification.md

 <sup>3</sup> Two functions are composable if the output of one function can be the input for the other function.

+> [!NOTE]
-> **Note**: Any number of annotation attributes (custom XML attributes) may be applied to the **Function** element.
+> Any number of annotation attributes (custom XML attributes) may be applied to the **Function** element.
 However, custom attributes may not belong to any XML namespace that is reserved for SSDL.
 The fully-qualified names for any two custom attributes cannot be the same.